 Sending joyful wishes to you and yours!
 This special holiday served as our extended family reunion gathering as a child.
 We usually went to the farm where all the traditional comfort food converged from an eight-county area onto one table.
-If there were strained family relationships they were set aside for the day.

 This breaking of bread among family served us well.
 I only remember the laughter, the stories (that got bigger each year), and the fellowship.
-It was expressed gratitude that we had family.
+It was expressed gratitude that we had a family.
 I know it was far from perfect, but even in that, I learned gratitude in the face of the imperfect.
 I learned that one does not depend on the other.

 Choosing Gratitude And Thanksgiving

 Choosing to look at what I have, rather than what I do not, goes much deeper than just a healthy mental attitude.
 Gratitude and joy are a force.
 They have life, but must be intentionally nurtured.